sfiera/mactech/displays.rst

      * 3px
      * 3px
      * 3px
-     * 3px
    * * Back porch
      * 19px
-     * 79px
      * 39px
      * 42px
      * 39px

 .. [#iigs] Was the IIgs the first to use DA-15, though?
-.. [#16bit] This is an alternate version of 640×480 available on some machines with low amounts of VRAM, allowing 16-bit color at the cost of screen space.
+.. [#640x400] Some machines with low amounts of VRAM support a “640×400” mode, allowing 16-bit color at the cost of screen space.
 The parameters are the same as 640×480, letterboxing it by adding 40px each to the front and back porch.
-.. [#portrait] saragossa.net lists both “Apple” and “Color” (e.g.
-   Radius) versions with different sense codes.
-I don’t know what differences exist.
-.. [#21] saragossa.net lists both “Mono” and “Color” versions with different sense codes.
-I don’t know what differences exist.
 .. [#24.48] While this resolution shares the overall scan rate (60.15 Hz) and dot clock (15.6672) with the Compact 8” resolution, the line rate differs.
 Despite having the same total pixel size, the total area is more squarish.
 Reusing the 8” screen’s parameters would have been impossible, because its total height is less than 384px.

-Generation 3: More Displays
+Extended Type-7 sense codes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With more resolutions, new sense codes were needed.
 In order to prevent
-older computers from detecting these newer monitors and trying to
+older computers from detecting these newer displays and trying to
-display to them, the three sense pins were left ungrounded, and some
+display to them, the three sense pins were left ungrounded (which
+indicates “no display attached” to older computers), and some
-combination of them were tied together, yielding 4 additional
+combination of the sense pins were tied together, either directly or
-possibilities:

-1. 19” (1024×768)
-2. VGA (640×480 or 800×600)
-3. 16” (832×624)
-4. PAL
+with diodes.
+To detect the display, the computer would:

+1. Check if any sense pins are grounded (indicating a non-extended code)
+2. Ground each sense pin in turn, checking which other pins were pulled
+   low in response.

+These configurations are identified by a six bit sense code ``ABCDEF``:

+* A=0 if grounding sense 2 (pin 10) would pull sense 1 (pin 7) low
+* B=0 if grounding sense 2 would pull sense 0 (pin 4) low
+* C=0 if grounding sense 1 would pull sense 2 low
+* D=0 if grounding sense 1 would pull sense 0 low
+* E=0 if grounding sense 0 would pull sense 2 low
+* F=0 if grounding sense 0 would pull sense 1 low

 .. list-table::
    :widths: auto